ARMmbed/mbed-os-5-docs/docs/tutorials/debug/eclipse_pyocd.md

 1. Open Eclipse.
 1. On the *Welcome* screen, select *Import a project with a working Makefile*.
-1. Select the folder to which you extracted your mbed OS project.
+1. Select the folder to which you extracted your Mbed OS project.
 1. Under *Toolchain for Indexer Settings*, select `<none>`.

     ![Import project](Images/eclipse3.png)